|

 livelihood for residents of Chapala for decades.
 These statues

-are a tribute to the fishermen pulling in their daily catch in
+are a tribute to the fishermen pulling in their daily catch with

 their nets.